wmcneil/bolt_documentation/wiki/Troubleshooting.md

 You've probably installed the Bolt package but didn't perform its internal installation yet.
 Try: *Edit -> Bolt Install -> Yes (Force)*

+---

+###Missing icons in Bolt UI

+This is likely a case where you're missing some Bolt files related to its installation.
+Try: *Edit -> Bolt Install -> Yes (Force)*

+---

+###Missing delete button in Bolt Editor UI (Bolt 0.4+)

+With Bolt 0.4+ to remove any of the elements in the Bolt Editor you need to **hold control** to have the delete button show up.

+---

+###The transform is not syncing with the State to other Clients (Bolt 0.4+)

+With Bolt 0.4+ ensure to link up the transform in Attached():

+    void Attached() {
+        state.transform.SetTransforms(transform);
+    }

+Note that this assumes the transform property on your State is called *transform*.